wlach/gtha-electrification/pages/financials.md

 where am.month >= '2024-01-01' and am.month <= '2024-12-01'
 ```

-Over the course of 2024, we self-consumed <Value
+In 2024, we self-consumed <Value
     data={total_self_consumption}
     column=self_consumption
     row=0
-/> kWh worth of electricity, which adds up to $<Value
+/> kWh worth of electricity from our solar system, which adds up to <Value
     data={total_self_consumption}
     column=self_consumption_value
     row=0
-/> over the course of a year.
+    fmt=CAD
+/>.

 The nice thing about this is that it has a value that I expect to increase (slowly but steadily) year over year, irrespective of the whims of governments and utilities.